Stanstead Abbotts

 Stanstead Abbotts (alternatively Stanstead Abbots) is a village and civil parish in the district of East Hertfordshire, Hertfordshire, England; it lies on the county boundary with Essex.
 At the 2001 census, the parish had a population of 1,983.

 The village is situated approximately 2 mi south-southeast of Ware, 4 mi southeast of Hertford, 2 mi north-northeast of Hoddesdon and 5 mi west of Harlow.
 The village is separated from the village of Stanstead St Margarets by the River Lea.

 History

 Name and origins

+The earliest mention of Stanstead Abbotts found so far goes back to 693 - 709.